badlydrawnrob/anki/README.md

 4. Supporting notes (in bullet point form)
 5. Links to articles or documentation

-That should be all you need!
 Unless its a super hard question, if you're spending more than a minute reviewing each card — reduce, reduce, reduce.
 Simplify it!

 ## Cards